integreat-io/integreat-transformers/README.md

 ### `uriPart`

-Will uri decode going forward (from a service) and uri encode in reverse (going to a service), unless we're in a flipped mutation object, in which case the direction is flipped.
+Will uri decode going forward (from a service) and uri encode in reverse (going to a service).
+This transformer is not affected by being in flipped mutation object, and will decode from and encode to a service either way.

 The uri encoding is done by replacing each instance of certain characters by one, two, three, or four escape sequences representing the UTF-8